DanielsKraus/Line_detection/README.md

 # Line_detection
 Detecting lines in an image using Hough lines and masking.
+In this project the shape that was used for masking is a triangle and it was applied for the purpose of lane detection for a self-driving car.
 ## Instructions
 ### -Install required packages for Windows